losizm/scurry/README.md

 ### HTTP Client

-In the following example, the HTTP client talks to the server created in the previous section:
+In this Groovy script example, the HTTP client talks to the server created in previous section:

 ```groovy